ICC's landmark debut trial concludes after two years

 He says he was a politician rather than a warlord, and had never played an active role in the UPC'S militia.

-The trial was delayed for six months when prosecutors refused to release evidence to the defence, prompting criticism that Lubanga was being denied a fair trial.
+The trial was delayed for six months when prosecutors refused to release evidence to the defense, prompting criticism that Lubanga was being denied a fair trial.

 Prosecutors later released documents provided by the United Nations on condition of confidentiality to protect the sources.